 The Short-ish of It

-• Dan read Slow Productivity and encouraged Harrison and I to read it too.
-We discussed it on hiking book club during out most recent Summit.
+- Dan read Slow Productivity and encouraged Harrison and I to read it too.
+We discussed it on hiking book club during our most recent Summit which capped off our summer.

-• We think we can do two missions within Go Between.
-One mission is consulting because we like working with fun and interesting clients, and because we have collectively three houses, two dogs, one cat, and 5.89 children take care of.
+- We think we can do two missions within Go Between.
+One mission is consulting because we like working with fun and interesting clients, and because we have three houses, two dogs, one cat, and 5.89 children to take care of while we work on our product business.

-• We really like working directly together, so rather than divide Go Between's other missions among ourselves and work in parallel, we're picking one to focus on collectively.
+- We really like working directly together, so rather than divide Go Between's other missions among ourselves to work in parallel, we're picking one to focus on collectively.

 The Longer of It

 When I have an epiphany I feel like 90% of the time the realization is something I already know and, often, have even used in some other context in my life.
-I think this might be something of a loose requirement for epiphanies.
-Sometimes knowledge can emerge from the vacuum via a friend's voice or a top-ten listicle and just hit based on a series of incidental connections to my life.
-But having some connection to life-changing information is a strict requirement and so more often an epiphany is the slow culmination of several years of conversations, and books I've read, and things I've tried before.
+I think this might be something of a loose requirement for epiphanies because occasionally they do come out of nowhere.
+But having some connection to life-changing information is a strict requirement, so often an epiphany is the slow culmination of several years of conversations, and books I've read, and things I've tried before.
 I think this is why having a diverse set of experiences is so important.
 You really should read David Epstein's Range.

 Personal philosophy corner aside, Dan, Harrison, and I recently had an epiphany about our work at Go Between: we're collectively a little too busy and a little too unfocused.
 While we do enjoy the time that we spend in consulting with external clients, owning our own time outright is still our ultimate goal.
 We'd been working toward this in various fits and starts: our first attempt at a product, Marginal; experimenting with a product announcement marketing page; creating a tiny slack app; building an audience.
 It's been slow going.